Archives, Access, and the Construction of Silenced Histories

 Within six days, the investigation escalated dramatically.
 On December 22, McNally made a "further statement after caution which implicated Lord Montagu, Peter Wildeblood and Michael Pitt-Rivers."
 By December 23, RAF Police had briefed Detective Superintendent Jones of the Hampshire Constabulary.
 The decision was made: "the civil police should take over the investigation so far as it affected Lord Montagu, Wildeblood and Pitt-Rivers," and McNally and Reynolds would be "produced as witnesses for the Crown."

-When Wildeblood's defense solicitors subpoenaed RAF documents during the trial—charge sheets, guard reports, and leave passes—the Air Ministry considered whether to invoke Crown privilege to block disclosure:
+When Wildeblood's defense solicitors subpoenaed RAF documents during the trial, including charge sheets, guard reports, and leave passes, the Air Ministry considered whether to invoke Crown privilege to block disclosure:

 Buried in the operational details, a single human line appears: